orstavik/JoiComponents/book/chapter2/Pattern3_visibleChildren.md

 # Pattern: visibleChildren

-We start this discussion by coining a new term: `visibleChildren`.
+We start this pattern by defining a new aspect of HTMLElements: `visibleChildren`.
-`visibleChildren` means all the child elements that would be "visible" for an element.
+`visibleChildren` means all the ".children" elements that would be "visible" for an element.

 For elements in the main document *outside* any ShadowDOM, the `visibleChildren` equals the `.children` of the element.
 But.
-For an element *inside* a ShadowDOM, the list of children displayed under the element is no longer simply its `.children`.
+For an element *used inside* a ShadowDOM, the list of children displayed under the element is no longer simply its `.children`.
-*Inside* a shadowDom, the `.children` of an element *might contain* `<slot>` elements.
+*Used inside* a shadowDom, the `.children` list of an element *can contain* `<slot>` elements.
-`<slot>` elements are HTML variables, not normal HTML elements;
+`<slot>` elements are HTML variables, placeholders, or references.
+`<slot>` elements are *not* normal elements.
-When a `<slot>` is instantiated in a shadowDOM document, the `<slot>` placeholder element will be replaced by zero, one or several "actual" elements retrieved from the `host` element's lightDOM *when the view is created*.
+When a `<slot>` is instantiated in a shadowDOM document, the `<slot>` placeholder element will be replaced by zero, one or several "actual" elements retrieved from the `host` element's lightDOM when the view is resolved.

-In the new ShadowDOM era, `visibleChildren` is:
+So, in the new ShadowDOM era, an elements `visibleChildren` is:
-* An element *in the main, top-level document*: the element's `.children`.
+* the element's `.children` for elements *in the main, top-level document*.
-* An element *inside a shadowDom document*: the element's `.children` where all `slot` elements are flattened (ie. replaced with their `.assignedNodes()`).
+* the element's `.children` where all `slot` elements are flattened (ie. replaced with their `.assignedNodes()`) for elements *inside a shadowDom document*.

-In the view, it slotted or normal elements appear identical.
+In the view, slotted or normal elements appear identical.
-In many run-time contexts, slotted and normal elements should therefore also be treated equally.
+In many run-time contexts, slotted and normal elements should therefore also be treated equally;
-Enter `visibleChildren`.
+If the browser lays out all visibleChildren equally, it is likely that we also need to treat such children equally in custom element code.
-The purpose of `visibleChildren` is to flatten so as to equate normal and slotted elements.
+Enter `visibleChildren`, which purpose is to equate normal and slotted elements, by flattening the references of `<slot>` elements.

 ## function `getVisibleChildren(el)`
 The `visibleChildren` pattern can be implemented as a small function.